GoogleChromeLabs/chromeos_smart_card_connector/README.md

-# Smart Card Connector App for Chrome OS
+# Smart Card Connector App for ChromeOS

-This repository contains sources of the Chrome OS **Smart Card Connector App** (distributed at [https://chrome.google.com/webstore/detail/smart-card-connector/khpfeaanjngmcnplbdlpegiifgpfgdco](https://chrome.google.com/webstore/detail/smart-card-connector/khpfeaanjngmcnplbdlpegiifgpfgdco)) and examples how programs can communicate with this app.
+This repository contains sources of the ChromeOS **Smart Card Connector App** (distributed at [https://chrome.google.com/webstore/detail/smart-card-connector/khpfeaanjngmcnplbdlpegiifgpfgdco](https://chrome.google.com/webstore/detail/smart-card-connector/khpfeaanjngmcnplbdlpegiifgpfgdco)) and examples how programs can communicate with this app.